lucasvoncorvin/ASC-ODE/docs/example_mechsystems.md

     sphere_list[i].position = m.pos
 ```

-This allowed us to build hanging chains, constrained pendulums, a little “bridge”, and a spinning spring–kreisel model.

 # 5.3 Summary of Implementation with Python
-Summary of This Extension

 In this extension of the project we:
 - generalized the mass–spring model to many nodes,
 - added fixes, chains, and constraints,